 Project Abstract

-This project will implement elements of two innovative approaches for teacher professional development developed by the Tata Institute of Social Sciences.
-Designed in and for under-resourced and developing country contexts, they will be collaboratively adapted to suit national contexts of participating countries.
-It will entail the usage of diverse technologies and modalities that are context-appropriate, combined with action research and social learning through the formation of professional learning communities.
+This project implements elements of two innovative approaches for teacher professional development developed by the Tata Institute of Social Sciences.
+Designed in and for under-resourced and developing country contexts, they are collaboratively adapted to suit national contexts of participating countries.
+It entails the usage of diverse technologies and modalities that are context-appropriate, combined with action research and social learning through the formation of professional learning communities.

-The project will use action research to produce case studies on inclusive distance learning using information and communication technologies.
-It will also analyze pre- and post- tests to understand changes in knowledge, perceptions, attitudes, and skills, analyzing any differences and implications for gender and other backgrounds.
-Using comparative data, this study will generate knowledge relevant for improving the quality of distance teaching and learning in developing country contexts.
-It will strengthen capacity of teachers to use technology and professional learning communities to enhance their practices; and promote sustainable teacher professional development approaches.
+The project uses action research to produce case studies on inclusive distance learning using information and communication technologies.
+It also analyzes pre- and post- tests to understand changes in knowledge, perceptions, attitudes, and skills, analyzing any differences and implications for gender and other backgrounds.
+Using comparative data, this study generates knowledge relevant for improving the quality of distance teaching and learning in developing country contexts.
+It strengthens capacity of teachers to use technology and professional learning communities to enhance their practices; and promote sustainable teacher professional development approaches.

 Project Stats